 3 Steps for meeting your need to have time and space for contemplation

 These days it is easy to access really good help online.
-You can connect now with a professional, licensed therapist for help with that depression - online.
-To discover how that works, see my article on Mental Health Counselling.
+You can connect now with a professional, licensed therapist for help with that depression – online.
+To discover how that works, see my article on depression counselling.

 I also highly recommend self-hypnosis for depression.
 For further information, see my article: Hypnosis FAQ and Downloads.

-I so hope that knowing you do have the ability to heal yourself has made you feel empowered.
-Treatment for severe or major depression treatment doesn’t have to involve medication (and in my opinion, it absolutely shouldn’t).
+I do hope that knowing you do have the ability to heal yourself has made you feel empowered.
+Treatment for severe or major depression treatment doesn’t necessarily have to involve medication.

 1 “Psychiatric Drugs: Do They Fix Imbalances or Do They Create Them – Part 1 – Robert Whitaker.”
 YouTube.
 YouTube, 17 Feb.
 2016.
 Web.
 30 Oct.
 2017.